 Preschool Program Accepting Participants

-The PRHS Child Development Preschool is registering preschoolers for the Fall of 2021.
-There will be a fall and spring session during the 2021-2022 school year.
+The Pine-Richland High School Child Development Preschool is registering preschoolers for both a fall and spring session during the 2024-2025 school year.

-For consideration for the 2021-2022 school year, please complete and return your registration form along with a $30 deposit to hold your child's spot.
+For consideration for the 2024-2025 school year, please complete and return the registration form (PDF) along with your child's immunization record and $50 registration fee to hold your child's spot.
+Return completed forms to:

-The following requirements must be met in order to have your child enrolled in the Pine-Richland High School Preschool Program:
+The following requirements must be met in order to have your child enrolled in the PRHS Preschool Program:

-- The child is three years of age by September 1st & toilet-trained.
+- Child must be three years of age by September 1st and toilet-trained

-- The child has transportation to and from preschool.
+- Child must have transportation to and from preschool

-- The Parent/guardian agrees to arrive and depart promptly at designated times.
+- Parent/guardian agrees to arrive and depart promptly at designated times

-- The Parent/guardian agrees to submit a registration fee of $100 for each session.
+- Parent/guardian agrees to submit a registration fee with a cost of $200 per semester

-- The Parent/guardian/child cooperates with all rules of the school and the teacher in charge.
+- Parent/guardian/child cooperates with all rules of the school and the teacher in charge

 - Encourage positive social skills, including cooperation and independence